- Child support guidelines

 These are similar to the federal guidelines, and are regulations under the Family Property and Support Act.

-Both guidelines use the Child Support Tables to figure out how much child support a parent living in Yukon pays.
+Both guidelines use the Child Support Tables to figure out how much child support a parent living in the Yukon pays.

 There are some minor differences between the 2 guidelines.
 The main difference is that some forms and procedures are different.